mik30s/Cysboard/README.md

 os_name        | The name of the OS eg. linux or windows
 os_distro_name | The distribution name (*Linux only*)
 os_uptime      | The total amount of time since last boot

-##Compiling##
-You must have gcc >= 4.9 in order to compile

-1. Compile default theme and other resources
-	1. cd sources/resources
-	2. ./compile.sh
-2. Compile Cysboard
-	1. cd build
-	2. make